lacs-ufpa/free-mtrix/README.md

 # How to install and setup the software?

-Please, see the INSTALL file.
+Please, check the INSTALL directory.